JonnyPickard/vital-dashboard-app-react/README.md

-# Vital Frontend Task
+# Vital API Dashboard - New Panel Creation

 ## About

-Vital frontend tech test.
-To enable Clients to order Biomarker-tests for Users.
+Example React App for creating: "New Panels".
+Panels enable Clients to order groups of Biomarker-tests for Users using the [Vital API Dashboard](https://app.tryvital.io/).

-See [Task Spec](./TASK.md) for more information.

-> Note on git - I have left the commit history as is using merge commits so it's easier to understand my working process.

 ## Quickstart